akburg/elgatokeylight/README.md

 You can run the script using Terminal, download the .sh file, edit it and run:

-`sh autolights.sh`
+`sh autolights_sonoma.sh`

-and this will start to monitor your stream log.
+assuming you are using Sonoma, and this will start to monitor your stream log.
 Open any app that uses your web camera, maybe **Photo Booth** and see if your light(s) come on.
-If they do not, check that you have entered the correct IP address for your light(s).
+If they do not, check that you have entered the correct IP address(es) for your light(s).
 Easiest way to identify the IP address is to use the **Elgato Control Center** utility > **Key light settings** > and note the IP address for each light.

 **_Executing the shell script automatically_**